smartnsoft/StarsKit/README.md

 ### Transitions & display (Jelly)

-StarsKit use Jelly fro customizable transitions.
-You can specify your own via the  the   `jellyCustomTransition` property in the `StarsKitGraphicContext`.
+StarsKit uses Jelly fro customizable transitions.
+You can specify your own via the `jellyCustomTransition` property in the `StarsKitGraphicContext`.

 <p align="center"><img width=48% src="./img/presentation_black.png"> <img width=48% src="./img/presentation_bottom.png"></p>

-Go to [Jelly repo](https://github.com/SebastianBoldt/Jelly) for more informations.
+Go to [Jelly repo](https://github.com/SebastianBoldt/Jelly) for more information.

 ### Stars (Cosmos)

-Cosmos provide a `CosmosSettings` property that can be set in the `StarsKitGraphicContext`.
+Cosmos provides a `CosmosSettings` property that can be set in the `StarsKitGraphicContext`.

-You specify you own stars images (filled/empty).
+You specify your own stars images (filled/empty).
-If nil, Cosmos will use the specifed star path via `starPoints`.
+If nil, Cosmos will use the specified star path via `starPoints`.

 <p align="center"><img width=60% border=1 src="https://github.com/evgenyneu/Cosmos/raw/master/graphics/Screenshots/cosmos_star_rating_control_for_ios_swift_space.png"></p>

-Go to [Comos repo](https://github.com/evgenyneu/Cosmos) for more informations.
+Go to [Comos repo](https://github.com/evgenyneu/Cosmos) for more information.

 ### Step screens